Ultimate List of Frugal Living Blogs

 For whatever reason, Reddit is filled with smart, wise people who seem to know just about everything.
 The frugal subreddit is very active, and there are always new tips and tricks so be sure to check back often.

 Check out Reddit /frugal here.

 - Wecks, Erik (Author)

 - English (Publication Language)

 - 192 Pages - 03/08/2012 (Publication Date) - Erik Wecks (Publisher)

 #11: Jessi Fearon

-Next up on our list of the Top 25 Frugal Living Blogs for 2018 is Jessi Fearon at the Budget Mama.
-If you’re just getting started with budgeting, this blog should be one of your first stops.
+Next up on our list of the Top 25 Frugal Living Blogs is Jessi Fearon at the Budget Mama.
+If you’re just getting started with budgeting and feel like times are tough, this blog should be one of your first stops.